Dalmau: Name and history

 Shuja-ud-Daula, the Nawab of Oudh from 1754 to 1775, built a brick mansion and a garden 2 miles north of Dalmau; however, the house was destroyed during the British raj to make way for the road from Dalmau to Lalganj; only the southern wall still stands.
 Saadat Ali Khan II, the penultimate Nawab of Oudh, was born in this mansion.
 In 1146 AH, the Maratha commander Pandit Gopal Rao crossed the Ganges from the south and sacked Dalmau, and the city went into decline.

 Dalmau was originally the seat of what would become Lalganj tehsil, losing this status in 1864.
 It was made a pargana by Akbar, in the sarkar of Manikpur and the subah of Allahabad.
 It remained a pargana through the time of the Raj.
 Before being constituted as a pargana, the territory of Dalmau had been divided into six districts: Haweli (Dalmau itself), Jalalpur, Birkha, Bhai, Satawan, and Pandaria.
 This division was made by Ibrahim Shah Sharqi.

-At the turn of the 20th century, Dalmau was described as "a fair-sized town" with many historical monunments.
+At the turn of the 20th century, Dalmau was described as "a fair-sized town" with many historical monuments.
 It served as commercial centre, engaged in trade of grain, hides, oilseeds, and poppy seeds with Kanpur, and it had three marketplaces.
 The oldest, the Purana bazar or the Charai Mandi, dated back to the time of the Jaunpur Sultanate and hosted markets on Thursdays and Sundays.
 The second was Tikaitganj, which was built by the minister Tikait Rai in 1203 AH; it hosted markets on Wednesdays and Saturdays.
 The third, Glynnganj, had been built in 1862 by W. Glynn, then the Deputy Commissioner.
 It hosted markets on Mondays and Fridays.
 In addition to the rotating market days, there were also permanent shops in both the Purana bazar and Tikaitganj.
-Dalmau also had a police station, post office, munsifi court, dispensary, cattle pound, an upper primary school, a small inspection bungalow, and an opium godown with a tennis court.
+Dalmau also had a police station, post office, munsif court, dispensary, cattle pound, an upper primary school, a small inspection bungalow, and an opium godown with a tennis court.
 There was also a sarai with a mosque attached, built in 1006 AH by Haji Zahid.